President, Shabnam Jabari, University of New Brunswick

 View Bio

-Dr. Ahmed Shaker is a Full Professor in Geomatics Engineering at the Department of Civil Engineering, Ryerson University.
+Dr. Ahmed Shaker is a Full Professor of Geomatics Engineering at the Department of Civil Engineering, Toronto Metropolitan University.
 Dr. Shaker has international work experience in Canada, Spain, Hong Kong, Egypt, and Kuwait.
-His research interests cover the fields of LiDAR data processing, satellite sensor modelling, image segmentation and classification, and 3-D modeling.
-Dr. Shaker has authored more than 120 publications in international journals and conferences.
+His research interests cover the fields of LiDAR data processing, sensor integration, satellite sensor modelling, image segmentation, and 3-D modeling.
+Dr. Shaker has authored more than 150 publications in international journals and conferences.

 Dr. Shaker has been actively involved in CRSS-SCT since joining the society in 2006.
 He has served the society and other organizations in the following capacities: